lathonez/flutter-app/README.md

 ## Build APK

-Pushing a branch on this repo will result in a CircleCI build.
+Committing to this repo will result in a CircleCI build.

 If the build is successful a `flutter-app.apk` will be available in the "artifacts" section.